StackVista/stackstate-docs/configure/security/authentication/file.md

 {% endtab %}
 {% endtabs %}

-Provide the following configuration for each user:
+1. Add users to `authentication.yaml` - see the example above.
+The following configuration should be added for each user:

-- **username** - the username for logging into StackState.
+    - **username** - the username used to log into StackState.
-- **password** - the password for logging into StackState.
-Passwords are stored in the configuration file as an MD5 hash and need to be provided as such, for example on a Linux or Mac command line the `md5sum` or `md5` tools can be used.
+    - **password** - the password used to log into StackState.
+Passwords are stored as an MD5 hash and need to be provided as such, for example on a Linux or Mac command line the `md5sum` or `md5` tools can be used.
     - **roles** - the list of roles that the user is a member of.
-Default available roles are `stackstate-admin`, `stackstate-power-user` and `stackstate-guest`, for details see the [pre-defined roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).
+The [default StackState roles](/configure/security/rbac/rbac_permissions.md#predefined-roles) are `stackstate-admin`, `stackstate-power-user` and `stackstate-guest`, for details see the [pre-defined roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).

+2. Restart StackState for changes to take effect.

 ## See also